 One of the major initiatives of the AHIMA Foundation is to attract and support new talent in the health information management (HIM) industry by improving educational opportunities for current and future HIM professionals through scholarships.
-The AHIMA Foundation annually offers merit scholarships to currently enrolled outstanding undergraduates in HIM and health information technology (HIT) as well as those professionals pursuing master's or doctoral degrees in areas related to health information.
+The AHIMA Foundation annually offers merit scholarships to currently enrolled professionals pursuing doctoral degrees in areas related to health information.

 To be eligible for a merit scholarship, applicants must meet the following criteria:

 - Current member of the American Health Information Management Association (AHIMA)

 - Actively enrolled and pursuing a doctoral degree

 - Successfully defended dissertation proposal, confirmed by the candidate's advisor